 How container irrigation works

-2. Reservoir modules are filled through a hole at the top of a fill pipe, which extends above the soil – the amount of water is dependent on the size and number of the modules.
-Water flows from the fill module to the others via a tube connecting them at the bottom.
+- Reservoir is filled through a hole at the top – the amount of water is dependent on the size of the insert.

-3. Once the modules are full, the fill pipe is closed with a tamper-resistant stopper, which creates an airtight seal (and prevents curious fingers from removing it).
+- Once full, the reservoir is closed with a rubber stopper, which creates an airtight seal.

-4. When the soil is moist (the plant has water), the sensor tube is closed, and a vacuum is created above the water, preventing it from flowing.
-The vacuum is shared by a tube connecting the tops of the modules.
+- When the soil is moist (the plant has water), the sensor is closed and a vacuum is created above the water, preventing it from flowing.

-5. When the soil dries, air is allowed through the sensor tube and breaks the vacuum.
-Water flows into the soil from holes in the bottom of each module, and wicks up into the soil like a sponge
+- When the soil dries, air is allowed through the sensor and breaks the vacuum.
+Water flows into the soil from holes in the bottom, and wicks up into the soil like a sponge.